Kengetsu/limitless_leveling_toolbar/README.md

 If you want to use it on a local instance just change the href in index.html, cp.html, and hotkeys.html then URL_ROOT var in functions.js to be localhost instead of shinobichronicles.com.

+Requirements to run local:
+NodeJS

+Run npm install then from the terminal you can npm start to run the local http-server on localhost:8080